ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/configuring_docking_server.md

 Type: `double` Default: `0.0`

 :   Staging pose angle relative to dock pose (rad).
-If `dock_direction` is set to "backward", this angle must be faced in the opposite direction of the dock pose.
+If `dock_direction` is set to `"backward"`, this angle must be faced in the opposite direction of the dock pose.
 However, if `rotate_to_dock` is enabled, this angle must be facing the same direction as the dock pose because the robot will rotate to the dock pose after detection.

 ### **`<dock_name>.use_battery_status`**